Constraining the Chiral Magnetic Effect with charge-dependent azimuthal correlations in Pb-Pb collisions at $\sqrt{\it{s}_{\mathrm{NN}}}$ = 2.76 and 5.02 TeV: Results

 The same procedure was used with Pb--Pb data recorded at both LHC energies.
 Since the results of $\gamma_{2,2}$ do not give any significant charge-dependent difference as a function of centrality within statistical and systematic uncertainties (see Fig.~\ref{fig:Int3pcorr}), only the values of $\gamma_{1,2}$ are used in the rest of the article to estimate the background.

+Although, CME sensitive $\gamma_{1,-3}$ correlator could have similar dependence on the background as $\gamma_{1,1}$ (i.e., $\gamma_{1,-3}\propto \delta_{1}v_{2}$), we observe in Fig.~\ref{fig:Int3pcorr} that their magnitude are not the same.
+This difference, which is being investigated as part a of future publication, makes the $\gamma_{1,-3}$ correlator ambiguous to extract the CME contribution at this stage.
+Therefore, in the following we only use $\gamma_{1,1}$ correlator to make quantitative measurement of CME.
 The values of $v_2$ and $v_3$ used to scale the charge-dependent differences of $\gamma_{1,1}$ and $\gamma_{1,2}$, are the ones measured by ALICE in Pb--Pb collisions reported in Ref.~\cite{Aamodt:2010pa} and Ref.~\cite{Acharya:2018lmh} for $\sqrt{s_\mathrm{{\rm NN}}} = 2.76$~TeV and $\sqrt{s_\mathrm{{\rm NN}}} = 5.02$~TeV, respectively.
 The value of $v_{2}$ is estimated as the average of $v_{2}\{2\}$ and $v_{2}\{4\}$ to reduce the biases due to fluctuations assuming a Gaussian probability distribution~\cite{Voloshin:2007pc}.
 Assuming $\kappa_2 \approx \kappa_3$ as supported by the model study, the value of $\Delta \gamma_{1,2}\times v_2/v_3$ was used according to Eq.~\ref{Eq:dataBkgC112} as a proxy for the magnitude of the background contribution to the measurement of $\Delta \gamma_{1,1}$, denoted as $\Delta \gamma_{1,1}^{\mathrm{Bkg}}$, for both LHC energies.
 The CME fraction is then defined as

 where $\Delta \gamma_{1,1}$ is the measured value of the correlator presented on the left panel of Fig.~\ref{fig:DeltaGammaRun1Run2}.
 Figure~\ref{fig:cmeFraction} presents the centrality dependence of the CME fraction at $\sqrt{s_\mathrm{{\rm NN}}} = 2.76$~TeV (left plot) and $\sqrt{s_\mathrm{{\rm NN}}} = 5.02$~TeV (right plot).
 The systematic uncertainties on $f_{\rm CME}$ have been estimated from the same sources as mentioned in Sec.~\ref{Section:Systematics}.
 In addition, the contribution to the systematic uncertainty stemming from $v_{2}$ was also estimated using $v_{2}\{2\}$ in Eq.~\ref{Eq:dataBkgC112} instead of the average of $v_{2}\{2\}$ and $v_{2}\{4\}$.
 All individual sources are then added in quadrature to get the total systematic uncertainty.
 We have excluded any systematic variation in the assumption of $\kappa_{2} \approx \kappa_{3}$ for the reported values of $f_{\rm CME}$.